OPPO-Mente-Lab/TLCM/README.md

 </p>

-We adapt diffuser pipeline for our pipeline, so now you can now use a simpler version below with the base model SDXL 1.0, and we highly recommend it :
+We integrate LCMScheduler in the diffuser pipeline for our workflow, so now you can now use a simpler version below with the base model SDXL 1.0, and we **highly recommend** it :
 ```
 import torch,diffusers
 from diffusers import LCMScheduler,AutoPipelineForText2Image